arturcarvalho/cr_srs/content/articles/bangbang/bangbang.md

 <br/>

-You can also use a [Boolean function](javascript-boolean-function) to to do equivalent conversions.
+You can also use a [Boolean function](javascript-boolean-function) to do equivalent conversions.

 - Should you learn both?
 Yes, they can be seen in many codebases.
 - Which one is faster?
 In recent browsers, they should be similar ([jsperf](https://jsperf.com/double-exclamation-mark-vs-boolean)).